teamniteo/handbook/5_People/personal-finances.md

 ### Emergency fund and loans

 Investing is risky, and there can be years where the return is negative.
+If you invested at the top before the 2008 crisis, you lost 50% by the beginning of 2009 and needed at least four years to get back to zero.
 That is also the worst time to sell your investments.
 Therefore you should always keep a 6-month emergency fund.

-There is an easy 5-8% return per year for many people with zero risks.
+There is an easy risk-free 5-8% return per year for many people.
 What is it?
 Paying off your (short-term) loans.
 Save money and pay for furniture, car, or any other large purchase in cash.

 ## Optimizing taxes